How to Keep an Ant Colony

 Founding Methods

 There are multiple methods of colony founding, and which one your queen uses depends on its species.
-On Statesideants.com, your queens’ founding methods will be noted on their information pages.
+If the founding method is not noted at the top of the product page for your queen, it means she is fully claustral!

 Semi-claustral queens can be raised with an outworld, but it’s typically better for the queens to simply feed them in a founding test tube setup.